woshimajintao/AI-Agentic-Translation-for-Sanskrit/Dataset/testsets/readme.md

-Sāmayik: A Benchmark and Dataset for English-Sanskrit Translation
+The datasets were from Sāmayik: A Benchmark and Dataset for English-Sanskrit Translation.

+Please put the testsets folder under the data folder.https://github.com/woshimajintao/AI-Agentic-Translation-for-Sanskrit/tree/main/Agentic_system/data

 https://github.com/ayushbits/Saamayik/tree/master/data